Your Baby's Immunization Schedule Guide

 What Is an Immunization Schedule?

-An immunization schedule is basically a predetermined schedule of administering vaccinations to children.
-Every year, medical professionals and top disease experts review the recommended vaccines that will help protect children in the United States from diseases, and when each vaccine should be given for maximum effectiveness.
+An immunization schedule is basically a predetermined schedule for administering vaccinations to children.
+Every year, medical professionals and top disease experts review the recommended vaccines that will help protect children in the United States from diseases and when each vaccine should be given for maximum effectiveness.
 The immunization schedule for children is then approved by the AAP, the CDC, and the AAFP.
 Here is the current version of the CDC’s recommended immunization schedule.
-Experts determine when is the best time to administer the vaccine to children based on two important factors:
+Experts determine the best time to administer the vaccine to children based on two important factors:

 The age at which a child’s immune system can provide the best protection after vaccination

-Don’t be surprised if your child is scheduled to get a shot that he’s already had: Some vaccines need to be given in multiple doses for optimal protection.
+Don’t be surprised if your child is scheduled to get an immunization that they've already had: Some vaccines need to be given in multiple doses for optimal protection.
 This is reflected in the immunization chart below under “dose number.”
 If you have any questions about the immunization schedule and what is right for your little one, consult your healthcare provider, who will be able to give you all of the information and guidance you need.

 Recommended Immunization Schedule